pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/10-regulatory-fact-reconstruction-and-narrative-stabilization.md

 This mechanism explains a class of interactions in which questions appear to be answered but no information is transmitted; where challenges are met with elaboration that increases rather than reduces uncertainty; and where language remains active while reference dissolves.
 From the outside, such exchanges may appear circular, obstructive, or intentionally confusing.
 Structurally, they reflect a system in which the intake of determinate facts has become incompatible with coherence preservation.

 Epistemic indeterminacy thus represents a late-stage internal stabilization within narrative lock.
 It preserves regulation by destabilizing the epistemic interface itself.
-When even this mechanism fails—when ambiguity leaks despite deferral, or when interpretive suspension no longer prevents exposure—stabilization must proceed through spatial expansion, environmental action, or non-convergent repair, as examined in the sections that follow.
+When even this mechanism fails - when ambiguity leaks despite deferral, or when interpretive suspension no longer prevents exposure - stabilization must proceed through spatial expansion, environmental action, or non-convergent repair, as examined in the sections that follow.

 ### Local Regulatory Fact-Reconstruction: Mortification Deferral

 In its local form, regulatory fact-reconstruction operates in the presence of a specific, regulatorily bound object.
-Proximity—physical, relational, or symbolic—matters.
+Proximity (physical, relational, symbolic) matters.

 Here, reconstruction serves mortification deferral.
 The system modifies representations of events, intentions, or outcomes to prevent immediate shame collapse in relation to that object.
 This may preserve proximity, maintain functional interaction, or prevent abrupt loss.